 The DocumentaryCreditPresentmentAmendmentAdvice message is sent by the issuing bank to the presenting bank if the issuing bank refuses to accept the discrepancy and at the same time wishes to offer suggestion on revision.

-DocumentaryCreditPayAcceptOrNegociateAdvice
+DocumentaryCreditPayAcceptOrNegotiateAdvice

-The DocumentaryCreditPayAcceptOrNegociateAdvice message is sent by the presenting bank to the issuing bank if no discrepancy is identified.
+The DocumentaryCreditPayAcceptOrNegotiateAdvice message is sent by the presenting bank to the issuing bank if no discrepancy is identified.

 Documentary Credit Presentation and Response